 Every term all the children have the opportunity to write about a whole-school theme.
 This will often be a curriculum-themed link or to mark a specific cultural or historic event.

 Recent themes have included National Poetry Day, 'Footsteps in the Snow', 'The Legend of St George' and World War 1 Centenary poetry.
 We believe that such themes help to support children's interest in the world and highlight cultural events.
+Our most recent work is taken from 2020's National Poetry Day, on the theme of 'Change'.

 All students are given the opportunity every year to take part in the Young Writers scheme.
 Children who have their writing selected are offered the chance to have their work published.